batxes/4Cin/README.md

     It will paint the genome model closest to the average depending on the bam files

 11 - run "Evo_comp.py" Evolutive comparison
-    Given the solutions of 2 different locus or organisms and the position of Genes/enhancers (beads), it crea
+    Given the solutions of 2 different locus or organisms and the position of Genes/enhancers (beads), it cretes a hi-c like matrix with the relative positions of both locus.
+    example: python src/Evo_comp.py config.ini /home/bioinfo/workspace/4c2vhic/data/Six/Six_final_output_0.4_-0.4_7000.0/ matrix397.txt True

 ### Notes
 - All the date will be stored under a directory with the same name as the prefix set in the config file